-WASHINGTON, D.C. — Today, the Republican-controlled Wisconsin Legislature filed a petition with the U.S. Supreme Court asking it to intervene in and stop an ongoing federal lawsuit about the state’s redistricting process.
-The petition argues that the U.S. District Court for the Western District of Wisconsin, which denied motions to dismiss and stay the case last week, lacks jurisdiction over the case and is allowing a “premature” lawsuit without proper standing to continue forward.
+WASHINGTON, D.C. — On Sept.
+24, the Republican-controlled Wisconsin Legislature filed a petition in the U.S. Supreme Court asking it to intervene in and stop an ongoing federal lawsuit about the state’s redistricting process.
+The petition argues that the U.S. District Court for the Western District of Wisconsin, which denied motions to dismiss and stay (meaning pause) the case last week, lacks jurisdiction over the case and is allowing a “premature” lawsuit without proper standing to continue forward.
 The petition originates from Hunter v.
 Bostelmann, which was consolidated with a similar case, Black Leaders Organizing for Communities v.
 Spindell, last week.
 The Wisconsin Legislature was granted intervention in the consolidated case.